orkblutt/MinerLamp/README.md

 ## Install

 MinerLamp uses Qt as main developpement framework.
 The binary (MinerLamp.exe) depends on several Qt libraries.
-You can find them in the archive availabe on the release page [Releases]. nVidia option need the nvml.dll (or .so).
-On Windows you can copy it and paste it in your MinerLamp directory or add path in the PATH environement variable.
+You can find them in the archive availabe on the release page [https://github.com/orkblutt/MinerLamp/releases]. nVidia option need the nvml.dll (or .so).
+On Windows you can copy and paste it in your MinerLamp directory or add path in the PATH environement variable.
 Traditionaly this path is: "C:\Program Files\NVIDIA Corporation\NVSMI"

 ## Usage